dell/csm-docs/content/docs/authorization/configuration/powerscale/_index.md

     - Update `images.authorization` to the image of the CSM Authorization sidecar.
 In most cases, you can leave the default value.

-    - Update `authorization.proxyHost` to the hostname of the CSM Authorization Proxy Server.
+    - Update `authorization.proxyHost` to the hostname of the CSM Authorization Proxy Server. `csm-authorization.com` is a placeholder for the proxyHost.
+See the administrator of CSM for Authorization for the correct value.

     - Update `authorization.skipCertificateValidation` to `true` or `false` depending on if you want to disable or enable certificate validation of the CSM Authorization Proxy Server.